siamkhanra/siamkhanra/README.md

 #### Programmer
  I am student of East West University, Department of Electronics and Communications Engineering.
 I have a passion for learning and sharing my knowledge with others.
 I love to solve real world problems.
 I have interest on Deep Learning, Machine Learning, Cyber Security and Development etc. I am strategic, goal-oriented, and always work with an end goal in mind.
 I am a hard working, honest individual.
 I am a good timekeeper, always willing to learn new skills.
 I am friendly, helpful and polite, have a good sense of humour.

-Skills: C / Java / Python / JS / HTML / CSS
+Skills: C / Java / Python / JavaScript / HTML / CSS / Bootstrap / ReactJS

-- 🔭 I’m currently working on East West University
+- 🔭 I’m currently working in a reputed company in Bangladesh, I want to be a good developer.
 - 🌱 I’m currently learning Deep Learning, Machine Learning and Cyber Security
 - 👯 I’m looking to collaborate on Github